sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/previous_releases.md

 See the [Sourcegraph changelog](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/CHANGELOG.md) for a detailed list of changes.

+## Sourcegraph 3.0 beta (2019-01-14)

+See the blog post "[Sourcegraph 3.0 beta is now available](https://about.sourcegraph.com/blog/sourcegraph-3.0-beta-is-now-available)".

 ## Sourcegraph 2.13 (2018-11-06)

 📣 See the blog post "[Announcing Sourcegraph 2.13](https://about.sourcegraph.com/blog/announcing-sourcegraph-2.13)".